jordancc1996/team-blind-student/PROJECT_SUMMARY.md

-# Team Blind Clone - Project Summary
+# Campus Blind - Project Summary

 ## 🎯 Project Overview

-A fully functional Team Blind clone built with Next.js 14, TypeScript, and Tailwind CSS.
-This project replicates the core UI/UX of the Team Blind platform, featuring an anonymous professional community interface.
+A fully functional Campus Blind platform built with Next.js 14, TypeScript, and Tailwind CSS.
+This project features an anonymous university community interface for students and alumni.

 ## ✨ Key Features